Lambda

 In early Greek alphabets, the shape and orientation of lambda varied.
 Most variants consisted of two straight strokes, one longer than the other, connected at their ends.
 The angle might be in the upper-left, lower-left ("Western" alphabets) or top ("Eastern" alphabets).
 Other variants had a vertical line with a horizontal or sloped stroke running to the right.
 With the general adoption of the Ionic alphabet, Greek settled on an angle at the top; the Romans put the angle at the lower-left.

-The HTML 4 character entity references for the Greek capital and small letter lambda are &#923; and &#955; respectively.
-The Unicode code points for lambda are U+039B and U+03BB.

 Symbol

 Upper-case letter Λ

 Examples of the symbolic use of uppercase lambda include: